cameron314/concurrentqueue/README.md

 visible, possibly via a memory barrier).
 Similarly, it's important that all threads have finished using the queue (and the memory effects have fully propagated) before it is destructed.

+There's usually two versions of each method, one "explicit" version that takes a user-allocated per-producer or per-consumer token, and one "implicit" version that works without tokens.
+Using the explicit methods is almost always faster (though not necessarily by a huge factor).
+Apart from performance, the primary distinction between them is their sub-queue allocation behaviour for enqueue operations: Using the implicit enqueue methods causes an automatically-allocated thread-local producer sub-queue to be allocated, which is tied to that thread forever; if the thread exits, that sub-queue is not reused unless another thread happens to be allocated at the same memory address (or with the same thread ID on Windows).
+Explicit producers, on the other hand, are tied directly to their tokens' lifetimes, and are recycled as needed.
+So, if you enqueue from an unknown number of threads and are creating many threads over time (which you normally shouldn't have anyway, as it's a sign that a thread-pool might work better), it's a better idea to use the explicit enqueue methods with producer tokens (even if those tokens are temporary local variables) to prevent performance degradation over the long term.

 Full API (pseudocode):